jesgundy/environment/README.md

 My personal environment/dotfiles.
-Feel free to steal ideas.

-#### Deploying
+#### Dotfiles

-To deploy, you just need to run this command in the working directory:

-    ./deploy

-Existing dotfiles will be clobbered and replaced with a copy from the repo.

-The deploy script expects there to be a `./deploy_local` script in the repo folder to execute commands that do not belong to source control, like Git `user.name`.
-This is what's inside my copy of `deploy_local`:

-    #!/bin/bash
-    git config --global user.name "Woah McTuggins"
-    git config --global user.email "mctuggins@example.com"

-`deploy_local` is gitignored for you.
+All located in the dotfiles folder.
+(Must be applied manually.)

 #### OS X settings

-You can also run

-    ./osx

-to run the script of OS X settings I like.
-This isn't part of `deploy` because it will kill/restart/HUP a lot of OS X services.
+Run `./osx` in terminal to apply the setting.
+Be aware it will kill/restart/HUP a lot of OS X services.

+#### Tools

+Run `./tools` in terminal to install the programs.